Configurations

 dask 1000 2-00:00:00

-Here, we have restricted the output to only the name, priority, execution time and maximum limit of submitted jobs per user fields using the format option.
+Here, we have restricted the output to only the name, priority, execution time, limit of submitted jobs per user and limit of trackable resources (TRES) fields using the format option.

 Note